 The bulk of federally-supported dystonia research is conducted through NIH.
 Each year, DAN advocates call on Congress to provide NIH with meaningful funding increases so that the dystonia research portfolio continues to expand, advance our understanding of the disorder, and further efforts to identify improved treatment options and possible cures.

-DAN Adocates are asking for the National Institutes of Health (NIH) to be funded with at least $36 billion in Fiscal Year 2018 (FY18) with proportional increases for the various Institutes and Centers, particularly the National Institute of Neurological Disorders and Stroke.
-Investment in NIH research has led to improvements in our scientific understanding of dystonia and a meaningful FY18 funding increase will ensure current efforts can continue.
+DAN Adocates are asking for the National Institutes of Health (NIH) to be be funded with at least $41.1 billion in FY 2020, a $2 billion funding increase.
+NIH coordinates with proportional increases for the various Institutes and Centers, particularly the National Institute of Neurological Disorders and Stroke.
+Investment in NIH research has led to improvements in our scientific understanding of dystonia and a meaningful funding increase will ensure current efforts can continue.

 Unlike NIH, which funds meritorious medical research proposals in any area of study, the DOD’s Congressionally Directed Medical Research Program (CDMRP) only funds research into conditions that are specifically recognized by lawmakers.
 Traumatic brain injury (TBI) and other traumatic injuries can be catalysts for the onset of dystonia.
 As military personnel remain deployed, dystonia is becoming increasingly prevalent among combat veterans.
 More research is needed to understand the mechanism between combat injuries and dystonia.
 DAN advocates routinely reach out to their Members of Congress to ensure that they understand the importance of seeing that dystonia is recognized as eligible for DOD research funding.